Image-X-Institute/TopasOpt/docsrc/python_env_setup.md

 This assumes you already have python3 installed, and that the python3 alias will call the version you want to use (e.g. 3.7).
 At least on ubunutu, this is true by default.

+> This repository requires python3.7 or greater!!

 - Open a new terminal window
 - make a new directory called TopasBayesOptVenv

 ```bash